VSangarya/AMATSA/CONTRIBUTING.md

 1. Give a clear and concise summary to the issue.
 2. Add labels that seem fit to the issue.
 3. A good report has the following sections:
-    - Steps to reproduce the problem (if any)
+   -Steps to reproduce the problem (if any)
-    - Expected behavior
+   -Expected behavior
-    - Actual behavior
+   -Actual behavior
-    - Any special case where this issue is encountered (if any)
-    - Additional notes (if any)
+   -Any special case where this issue is encountered (if any) -Additional notes (if any)

-## How to create a pull request?
+## How to create a pull request
 - Target your pull request to `main` branch.
 - Give a concise summary and a short description of what changed in files that have beed added/modified.
 - Link the issue to the pull request if fixing a reported bug.